Lump on Labia: 11 Common Causes (& How to Treat)

 HPV infection is transmitted through unprotected sex with a person infected with the virus.

-What to do: HPV treatment generally involves removing genital warts, which can be through the application of medications to the warts such as acids or immunomodulators and, in some cases, surgery, for example.
-See all treatment options for genital warts.
+How to treat: HPV treatment generally involves removing genital warts, which can be through the application of medications to the warts such as acids or immunomodulators and, in some cases, surgery, for example.
+Learn more about how to get rid of genital warts with different treatment approaches.

 6. Vulvar lipoma